;

 7. Set realistic expectations for yourself

 Setting unrealistic expectations for yourself only sets you up for disappointment and failure.
 Set attainable goals for yourself and be realistic about what you can accomplish in the short and long term.
-This will help take the pressure off and stop you from striving for perfection.

 8. Reward yourself for progress, not perfection